Tacoma Narrows Airport: Commercial airlines

 Tacoma Narrows Airport is not served by any scheduled commercial carriers.
 Currently PerryCook Flight Services provides non-scheduled commercial air taxi charter service from TIW.

 During the 1960s it was served by West Coast Airlines.
 During the late 1960s and early 1970s, it was served by Hughes Airwest.
 An excerpt from the July 1, 1972, timetable shows nonstop routes to Seattle and Olympia—the latter continuing on to Hoquiam/Aberdeen, Astoria, and Portland.

+The airport’s runway length and surrounding land use limit its suitability for regular airline service, and local government officials have consistently indicated that expansion to accommodate larger commercial aircraft is not supported by the airport or by airlines.